vulkano-rs/vulkano-www/content/guide-window.md

 What this code does is block the main thread forever, and calls the closure whenever the events loop (which we used to create our window) receives an event.
-These events include the events that are tired to our window, such a mouse movements.
+These events include the events that are tied to our window, such a mouse movements.

 When the user wants to close the window, a `Closed` event is received, which makes our closure return `ControlFlow::Break`.
 This stops the `run_forever` function.